COVID-19: Workforce FAQs15/12/21

 Can we redeploy to another organisation?

-There is no reason why in theory you couldn’t transfer an employee to another organisation provided the actual employment doesn’t transfer.
+There is no reason why in theory you couldn’t transfer an employee to another organisation, with their agreement, provided the actual employment doesn’t transfer.
 It works best if you are simply asking them to work at another site under the direction of another organisation’s manager but otherwise terms and conditions remain the same.
-If the role changes then that may be a further ground for objection.
+If the role changes then that may be a ground for objection.
 However, you can rely on the duty of adaptability, particularly given the current circumstances and depending on the locality of the alternative premises.

 Workforce sharing agreements have become increasingly popular recently as groups of employers look to ways to work efficiently and transfer staff.
 A workforce sharing agreement can be put in place in relation to the Covid-19 pandemic ensuring that employment of staff remains with the employing organisation whilst services are provided elsewhere.
-For healthcare organisations, please refer to NHS Employers’ guidance on workforce sharing in the NHS.
+For healthcare organisations, please refer to NHS Employers’ guidance on workforce sharing in the NHS and to the Health Education England paper on facilitating workforce planning published on 15 April 2020 to address issues arising out of COVID-19.

 The use of licences to attend may be considered under which host organisations can set out clearly an individual’s responsibilities whilst on site.